 The following are the tasks for the paper based on the priority and the time of availability of the data.
+Not all tasks from V3 have been listed – please incorporate.

+Please follow the order of yellow highlighted tasks listed in the latest version as closely as possible (in many cases you have).
+I know the tasks are not being done in the order listed below; Please consider and revise the order in the schedule above if/where needed.
+The reason for this is some of the higher priority tasks will be used to make decisions on how to write the paper / do additional follow up work if needed, whereas things like B factors and RMSDs are just a matter of course.

 Creating probability density distribution plots based on the energies of each frame in the MD simulation.
 (Perl script needs to be written).
 Sirt3/INT/NAM complex data available.
 Sirt3/AADPr product complex data will be computed upon completion of the MD simulation.

 Ligand interaction diagrams for Sirt3/INT/NAM complex (data available) the other system (Sirt3/AADPr closed and open product complex data not available).